 While dealing with a difficult situation, most people rely on their assumptions and thoughts over facts.
-Don’t string stories with assumptions which you have made instead of looking at the situation as it is.
-Circumstances, most of the times, are hardly as bad as they seem—their negativity is amplified by our own thoughts.
+Don’t string stories with assumptions that you have made instead of looking at the situation as it is.
+Circumstances, most of the time, are hardly as bad as they seem—their negativity is amplified by our own thoughts.

 If at all someone has negative things to say about you—understand that it is their opinion and your identity is not their definition.
 Do not berate yourself over a statement made in an unfortunate argument, people tend to say things they do not mean and often regret it—you can’t control their words but surely can filter them out of your head for yourself.

 And most importantly, don’t dwell on a negative situation and carry it with you the entire day.
 It was probably just a minute’s bitter interaction, are you willing to ruin the 1440 minutes of your day over it?
 Sounds silly, doesn’t it?